• Skip to primary navigation

 Instructions

-• Cut pork crosswise into 1/4 inch thick slices.
+• Cut pork crosswise into ¼ inch thick slices.
 Set aside.
 In a medium bowl combine soy sauce, sesame oil, hoisin sauce, corn starch and red pepper flakes.
 Add sliced pork and let marinate for at least 10 min.

 • Heat a large skillet over medium heat.
-Add 1 Tbsp oil.
+Add 1 tablespoon oil.
 Add onions (reserving some for garnish) and garlic.
 Sauté until fragrant (approx.1 min.)
 Add mushrooms and continue to cook until mushrooms become tender and lightly browned (approx. 4-5 min.)
 Add pork (including marinade) and continue to cook until pork is cooked through (approx. 3-4 min.).
 Add coleslaw mixture and continue to cook for an additional 1 min.
 Cabbage will still have some crunch, if you prefer you can cook longer.

 • Mu Shu Pork can be served many ways.
 1) Over white/brown rice.
 2) In lettuce/cabbage “cups”- use 4-8 lettuce/cabbage leaves, spread plum/hoisin sauce (optional) in each cup and add Mu Shu Pork mixture.
 3) As soft tacos- use 4 flour tortillas, spread plum/hoisin sauce on tortilla.
 Add Mu Shu mixture to each tortilla and fold up taco style.
 4) Just as is- my favorite…scoop Mu Shu Pork out of the pan and serve in bowls garnish with additional green onions/ plum/hoisin sauce/sliced peanuts/sesame seeds/Sriracha etc.